 The Canon EOS 4000D and the Nikon D3200 are two digital cameras that were revealed to the public, respectively, in February 2018 and April 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 4000D vs Nikon D3200

 An illustration of the physical size and weight of the Canon 4000D and the Nikon D3200 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 The D3200 can be obtained in two different colors (black, red), while the 4000D is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3200 is notably smaller (9 percent) than the Canon 4000D.
 However, the D3200 is markedly heavier (16 percent) than the 4000D.
 In this context, it is worth noting that neither the 4000D nor the D3200 are weather-sealed.